Atlanta, GA Child Support Lawyer

 Negotiating a Modification

 Depending on the circumstances, both parents may agree to a modification.
-In that case, one of our Atlanta, GA attorneys can draft a new child support order and submit it to the court for review.
+In that case, one of our Georgia attorneys can draft a new child support order and submit it to the court for review.
 The judge will review the modification and issue it as an order if it supports the children’s best interests.

 If the judge questions whether the proposed modification is in the best interests of the children, the court may hold a hearing.
 The judge may question both parents about the need for the modification and whether the proposed order meets the children’s needs.